chrisguindon/chrisguindon.github.io/content/post/navigating-the-shift-from-drupal-7-to-drupal-9-10-at-the-eclipse-foundation.md

   - Web Development
   - Digital Transition
 ---
 We're currently in the middle of a substantial transition as we are migrating mission-critical websites from Drupal 7 to Drupal 9, with our sights set on Drupal 10.
-This shift has been prompted by several factors, including the announcement of [Drupal 7 end-of-life](https://www.drupal.org/psa-2023-06-07) which is now scheduled for January 5, 2025, and our goal to reduce technical debt that we accrued over the last decade.
+This shift has been motivated by several factors, including the announcement of [Drupal 7 end-of-life](https://www.drupal.org/psa-2023-06-07) which is now scheduled for January 5, 2025, and our goal to reduce technical debt that we accrued over the last decade.

 To provide some context, we're migrating a total of six key websites: